 N.C.
 A&T does not discriminate against any person on the basis of age, color, disability, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, veteran status, or any other basis protected by law.
-For inquiries regarding non-discrimination policies, contact the Title IX Coordinator at titleixcoordinator@ncat.edu.
+For inquiries regarding non-discrimination policies, contact Linda Mangum, Director of Employee Relations, Affirmative Action Officer, and Director of Title IX Division of Human Resources at imagum@ncat.edu.

-North Carolina Agricultural and Technical State University is an AA/EEO and ADA compliant institution.
+N.C.
+A&T is an AA/EEO- and ADA-compliant institution.